 On behalf of Taylor, EIC prepared a voluntary investigation and remediation plan (VIRP) application and submitted it to the EPD on April 30, 2021.
 EPD approved the VIRP on December 22, 2021.
-Taylor has completed all relevant tasks outlined in the VIRP and will prepare a Compliance Status Report (CSR) proposing Type 5 RRS as a final remedy that entails implantation of a Uniform Environmental Covenant (UEC) to address the prevailing site risks.
+Taylor has completed all relevant tasks outlined in the VIRP and submitted a Compliance Status Report (CSR) on February 19, 2024 proposing Type 5 RRS as a final remedy that entailed the implementation of a Uniform Environmental Covenant (UEC) to address the prevailing site risks.